How to recover from burnout

 According to Dr Sophie Bostock, a lack of quality sleep can affect our levels of self-control, learning and memory, and emotional balance.
 There is a big notion in today’s society about waking up very early to seize the day and to be successful.
 A good morning routine and using time wisely is particularly good for our health, but sleep is extremely important, and a healthy balance must be struck when recovering from burnout.

 A bedtime routine can be extremely helpful.
 When we go to sleep our minds often create an admixture of our day.
-It is important that we try to resolve any worries or forms of rumination before we go to bed, otherwise, such worries can act as a marinade as we sleep and result in further anxiety the following day.
+It is important that we try to resolve any worries or forms of rumination before we go to bed, otherwise, such worries can act as a marinade as we sleep and result in further worrying the following day.
 Avoid negative news and social media scrolling 30 minutes before you go to bed.
 Practice gratitude, self-compassion and breath work or some form of meditation before going to bed.

 So, how long does burnout take to recover?